kyometori/djsmusic/README.md

 * `seek(Number time)` : Seek a specific time of current song.
 Time is in milliseconds.
 If the number is larger than the total time it'll throw a `INVALID_SEEK_TIME` Error.
 * `getVolume()` : get current volume.
 If it's `2` means the volume is `2x` louder than default.
 * `setVolume(Number number)` : set the volume of current track.
 You have to enable inline volume in the `ClientMusicManager` to use this function.
+* `setOnStage(Boolean yes)` : let the bot be on the stage if set to true, or not if set to false
+* `setLoop(Boolean loop)` : loop the current track or not, set to true to loop
 * `pause()` : pause what's playing
 * `resume()` : unpause what's playing
 * `skip()` : skip what's playing